-- 6.1 Orleans Primary School uses the National Curriculum scheme of work as the basis for its curricular planning in the Foundation Stage Early Learning Goals for Nursery and Reception, Key Stage 1 and Key Stage 2. - 6.2 The Curriculum planning in PE is carried out in three phases (long term, medium term and short term).
-The long-term plan maps out the PE activities covered in each term. - 6.3 Our medium term plans give details of each unit of work for each term; they are supported by the Get Set 4 PE and PE planning websites, and adapted to suit the needs of individual classes.
-These plans define what we teach and ensure an appropriate balance and distribution of work across the term. - 6.4 Class teachers complete a weekly plan for each PE lesson (short-term plans).
-These plans list the specific learning objectives for each lesson and give details of how the lesson is to be taught. - 6.5 We plan PE activities so that they build upon the prior learning of the children.
+- 6.1 Orleans Primary School uses the National Curriculum scheme of work as the basis for its curricular planning in the Foundation Stage Early Learning Goals for Nursery and Reception, Key Stage 1 and Key Stage 2. - 6.2 The Curriculum planning in PE is carried out in two phases (long term and medium term).
+The long-term plan maps out the PE activities covered in each term, also known as the PE Curriculum Map. - 6.3 Our medium term plans give details of each unit of work for each term; they are supported by the Get Set 4 PE websites, and adapted to suit the needs of individual classes.
+These plans define what we teach and ensure an appropriate balance and distribution of work across the term.
+Following Get Set 4 PE planning also ensure a thorough progression of skills is in place across the whole school.

+- 6.4 Class teachers teacher from the medium term plans as they encompass all necessary details; including specific learning objectives, resources, extension activities and give specific details of how the lesson is to be taught. - 6.5 We plan PE activities so that they build upon the prior learning of the children.
 While there are opportunities for children of all abilities to develop their skills, knowledge and understanding in each activity area, there is planned progression built into the scheme of work, so that children are increasingly challenged as they move up through the school.